Herondil/textEffect/README.md

-Thank for your golden support, feel free to send feedbacks !
+Thanks for your support !